xlab-uiuc/acto/README.md

 python3 reproduce_bugs.py -n <NUM_WORKERS>
 ```

-Using the c6420 profile we recommend, run the tests with 6 workers `-n 6` and it will take about 8 hours to finish.

-Using the c8220 profile we recommend, run the tests with 4 workers `-n 4` and it will take about 12 hours to finish.
+Using the c6420 or the c8220 profile we recommend, run the tests with 4 workers `-n 4` and it will take about 12 hours to finish.

 We suggest starting this long-running experiment in a tmux or screen session.